 - VAT at current rates for Tour Operators

 - Detailed information pack

 Housed in France's former royal palace, the Louvre is now one of the finest and most complete art galleries in the world.
-Its collections range from the ancient world to the 20th century, with the Pyramid and CyberLouvre multimedia gallery bringing the collection right up-to-date.
-But most visitors are only here to see one thing - the Mona Lisa's enigmatic smile.
+Its collections range from the ancient world to the twentieth century, with the Pyramid and CyberLouvre multimedia gallery bringing the collection right up-to-date.
+Most visitors, however, are only here to see one thing - The Mona Lisa's enigmatic smile.

-After his death in 1973, many of Picasso's works went to the French state, which decided to form a museum with the collection.
-To house it they chose a 17th century hotel situated in the Marais.
-This is the Hôtel Salé that was built in 1656 for the general Aubert de Fontenay.
-Before housing the Musée Picasso, the hotel was already well-known.
-It was leased to the amba...
+After his death in 1973 many of Picasso's works were given to the French state, which formed the basis of the collection for this museum, housed in a seventeenth-century hotel situated in the Marais.
+The Hôtel Salé, built in 1656 for the general Aubert de Fontenay, was well known even before housing the musée Picasso.
+It was originally leased to the...